-'''

-sysObjectID OBJECT-TYPE

-SYNTAX OBJECT IDENTIFIER

-ACCESS read-only

-STATUS mandatory

-DESCRIPTION

-"The vendor's authoritative identification of the network management subsystem contained in the entity.
+sysObjectID is defined as follows: sysObjectID OBJECT-TYPE SYNTAX OBJECT IDENTIFIER ACCESS read-only STATUS mandatory DESCRIPTION "The vendor's authoritative identification of the network management subsystem contained in the entity.
 This value is allocated within the SMI enterprises subtree (1.3.6.1.4.1) and provides an easy and unambiguous means for determining 'what kind of box' is being managed.
-For example, if vendor 'Flintstones, Inc.' was assigned the subtree 1.3.6.1.4.1.4242, it could assign the identifier 1.3.6.1.4.1.4242.1.1 to its 'Fred Router'."

-::= { system 2 } '''
+For example, if vendor 'Flintstones, Inc.' was assigned the subtree 1.3.6.1.4.1.4242, it could assign the identifier 1.3.6.1.4.1.4242.1.1 to its 'Fred Router'." ::= { system 2 }